Zum Inhalt

 Script-Blocking.png

-Option 2 - Tag Manager functionality
+Option 2 -: Tag Manager Functionality

-To do this, enter the HTML-code, e.g. the Google Analytics script, in CCM19 for the appropriate integration in the "Source code of integration" field and remove the code for this from the HTML of your page.
-Where and how you do this depends on your CMS or store system.
-In most cases, these scripts can also be deactivated via the CMS interface.
+To do this, enter the HTML-code—for example, the Google Analytics script—into the “Embedding Source Code” field in CCM19 for the appropriate integration, and remove that code from your page’s HTML.
+Where and how you do this depends on your CMS or e-commerce platform.
+In most cases, these scripts can also be disabled via the CMS interface.

 Tag Manager Funktionalität.png